cozy/cozy-libs/packages/cozy-notifications/README.md

 email will not be sent directly to the stack, but only rendered parts will be sent; in other words, only `appURL`, `topLogo`, `content` etc... will be sent, instead of the whole content).
-This is why `cozy-notifications` needs to know your *uncompiled* partials.
-You can destructure `parts` to access rendered parts.
+This is why `cozy-notifications` needs to know our *uncompiled* partials.
+We can destructure `parts` to access rendered parts.

 ```
 import { renderer } from 'cozy-notifications'